Whether you are a Digital Nomad, like to surf the web, or just want the best travel laptop for a few Netflix binges, the

 Unless you are working online, you really don’t need to spend $1000+ to get the best travel laptop.
 There are several cheap travel laptops and mid-range options that make great laptops for travel.

-Portability is especially essential for the on-the-go, minimal traveller, and an important factor to consider when choosing the best laptop for travel.
+Portability is especially essential for the on-the-go, minimal traveler, and an important factor to consider when choosing the best laptop for travel.

 You want something lightweight so that your backpack doesn’t end up weighing too much (As we say in the hiking world, ounces add pounds and pounds add pain!).
 If you haven’t yet picked up a backpack for your trip, check out this post for plenty of backpack inspiration.

 Your laptop’s size is also important (usually correlating with weight) to easily pull your computer in/out of your bag at the TSA security line, etc. The smallest travel laptops and tablets have less storage space and processing power, but they are also cheap and highly portable.
 If you are going to be on the road a lot, I recommend trying to find a lightweight laptop.

 3. Battery Life

 It’s always nice to have a reliable battery life, especially if you are taking your laptop up into the mountains.
 The best laptops on the market have at least 8 hours of battery life, and some can last for an entire day.
 If you are spending a lot of time off the grid and still need access to your laptop then consider picking up a portable battery capable of charging a laptop.

 Quick travel tip: make sure your wi-fi and blue tooth are turned off (when you’re not using them) to save battery!